casper-network/docs-archive/implementation/serialization-standard.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Given the different variants for the over-arching ``Key`` data-type, each of the different variants are serailized differently.
 This section of this chapter details how the individual variants are serialized.
-Each of the key variants are serialize the identifier.
 The leading byte of the serialized buffer acts a tag indicating the serialized variant.

 +--------------------+-------------------+